jhon-ran/ayapabot/README.md

  # Ayapabot

- The first chatbot to support the revitalization of Ayapaneco, a critically endangered language spoken in Mexico.
+ The first chatbot to support the revitalization of an indigenous language of Mexico.

 ## Table of Contents